filafly/phosphor-icon-replacement/README.md

 If no style is explicitly chosen, regular will be used.

 ### Override Specific Icons
-If you’d like a global style, but need to override certain icons to use a different style, you can use a [Filament Icon Alias](https://filamentphp.com/docs/3.x/support/icons#available-icon-aliases) with the `overrideStyleForAlias` method.
+If you need to override certain icons to use a different style, you can use either icon aliases or direct icon names.

+#### Using Icon Aliases
+Use the `overrideStyleForAlias` method with a [Filament Icon Alias](https://filamentphp.com/docs/3.x/support/icons#available-icon-aliases).
 This method works with either a single icon key (string) or multiple icon keys (array).

 ```php
 // Override a single icon key